James Bagian MD, PE, Director

 Amy Ellen Mainville Cohn is an Arthur F. Thurnau Professor in the Department of Industrial and Operations Engineering at the University of Michigan, where she also holds an appointment in the Department of Health Management and Policy in the School of Public Health.
 Dr. Cohn is the Associate Director of the Center for Healthcare Engineering and Patient Safety (CHEPS).
 She serves on the leadership teams of the Institute for Healthcare Policy and Innovation (IHPI) and the Precision Health Initiative.
 She holds an A.B. in applied mathematics, magna cum laude, from Harvard University and a PhD in operations research from the Massachusetts Institute of Technology.
 Her primary research interests are in applications of combinatorial optimization, particularly to healthcare and aviation, and to the challenges of optimization problems with multiple objective criteria.
 She values teaching, mentoring, having a positive impact on society through her work, and helping to foster a vibrant, diverse, nurturing community.
 She and her husband Jonathan are the proud parents of two sons, Tommy and Peter.

 Elizabeth Fisher, Marketing and Communications Specialist

 Liz has worked in the College of Engineering since January, 2005 and has been with CHEPS since 2013.
-She is also a University of Michigan alum who graduated with a master’s from the Center for the Study of Higher and Postsecondary Education (CSHPE) in 2004.
+She is also a University of Michigan alum.

 Gene Kim, Administrative Assistant